-- Human Rights Campaign – Workplace Issues: As the largest civil rights organization working to achieve equality for lesbian, gay, bisexual, transgender and queer Americans, the Human Rights Campaign (HRC) represents a force of more than 3 million members and supporters nationwide.
-HRC envisions a world where lesbian, gay, bisexual, transgender and queer people are embraced as full members of society at home, at work and in every community.
+- Human Rights Campaign – Workplace Issues: As the largest civil rights organization working to achieve equality for lesbian, gay, bisexual, transgender, and queer Americans, the Human Rights Campaign (HRC) represents a force of more than 3 million members and supporters nationwide.
 Their website has a number of resources on issues and topics specific to the rights of the LGBTQ+ community.

 - Out & Equal Workplace Advocates: Out & Equal Workplace Advocates partners with Fortune 1000 companies and government agencies to provide executive leadership development, comprehensive training and consultation, and professional networking opportunities that build inclusive and welcoming work environments.